 I had to parse together that criticizing Islam ≠ condemning all Muslims.

-The author and mathematician, James A. Lindsay, on his blog, coined an interesting and what could be a highly applicable term for this phenomenon: Ophobophobia.
+The author and mathematician, James A. Lindsay coined an interesting and what could be a highly applicable term for this phenomenon: Ophobophobia.

 Ophobophobia is the irrational fear of being perceived a bigot (by self or others) by being deemed insufficiently sensitive to the experience of some identifiable group of others.